1-855-GOT-INJURED | 713-974-0388

 A loss of earning claim is a personal injury claim focused specifically on recovering wages that accident victims could not earn because of their injuries.
 While pain and suffering compensation addresses emotional distress and medical damages cover healthcare costs, loss of earnings ensures that injured people are not left financially stranded.

-– Past earnings were lost during recovery.
+• Past earnings lost during recovery

-– Bonuses, commissions, and overtime missed due to absence.
+• Bonuses, commissions, and overtime missed due to absence

-– Self-employed individuals or those with business income interrupted by injury.
+• Self-employed individuals or those with business income interrupted by injury

 In short, these claims protect your livelihood, not just your medical expenses.